jfiser-paylocity/advent-of-code-stats/README.md

 ## Creating Triggers

 [Triggers](https://api.slack.com/automation/triggers) are what cause workflows to run.

+Run `slack-cli trigger list` to see existing triggers in your workspace.

 This project includes two types of triggers:

 ### 1. Daily Star Progress Trigger (Scheduled)